MoserMichael/my-notes/talking-with-chatgtp-b.md

 /well, sooner or later the LLM will start to talk funny, like mentioning cyberwarfare in the context of the Clement Attlee government, before they had any fancy computers to begin with/

-Confirmation bias can have a good point - having a political discussion with a Robot is much less adversarial!
+Confirmation bias of the LLM can have a good point - having a political discussion with a Robot is much less adversarial!
 See [this discussion](https://g.co/gemini/share/214380331623), where i asked Google bard/gemini if the internet isn't just helping dictators more than it is helped civil society.

 When discussing such matters you get the impression that one is talking with a wall of all political cliches that have been invented so far, while arguing with an LLM ...

+Also: i got sick of twitter where you get shadow banned by some shady algorithms, i think social media is all about top-down control, it is increasingly a controlled discourse that doesn't make any sense.
+At least there is a chance to find out some new facts when talking to an LLM!
+[See this discussion](https://g.co/gemini/share/9736ec4ba471)

 ----

 Prompt engineering/Prompting is pretty scary - looks like some kind of magic, so lets learn more about it.

 https://en.wikipedia.org/wiki/Prompt_engineering